 At Gateford Park, the teaching of English is at the heart of all we do.
 We recognise that when children arrive at Gateford Park their abilities in English vary considerably.
 All children bring some literacy skills with them and it is our aim to build on these through careful identification, planning, class organisation and delivery of learning.
-Our English team leader is Diane Blackman and the link governor is Chris Mann.
+Our English team leaders are Sophie Gough and Joanna Green and the link governor is Rachel Woods.

 The grasping of literacy skills is vital for success, and the teaching and learning of speaking and listening, drama, reading, writing, grammar, handwriting, spelling and presentation are all inter-related.

 For children to gain the most from this and have the best chances of achieving their potential it must also be enjoyable and shared by both home and school.

 The children have many opportunities to practise their skills in daily English lessons which take place in each class every day.
 Children use their English skills to access learning across the whole curriculum.

 Phonics and Early Reading

 Children in FS/KS1 have a daily twenty minute phonic session.
 The children are split into groups and are taught phonics using the ‘Twinkl Phonics’ programme.